cybeats/sbomgen/tutorials/binary-sbom/creating-binary-sbom-surfactant/creating-binary-file-sbom.md

-# Creating SBOMs From Binary Files
+# Creating SBOMs From Binary Files Using Sufactant

 ## Introduction